 Counseling begins with a brief First Contact appointment where information is exchanged between counselor and student.
 Decisions are made during that session about what services and what counselor will best meet the student's needs.
 For those who are unsure about whether counseling is right for them, First Contact is a great opportunity to check it out without committing to on-going treatment.

-Students can be seen for a First Contact during the Walk-In Clinic which takes place during the following hours:
+During Fall and Spring semesters, students can be seen for a First Contact during the Walk-In Clinic which takes place during the following hours:

 Monday 12:30-3:00 pm